mboglesby/town-of-cary-utility-payment/README.md

 DEPENDENCIES:
 * Python3 Packages:   selenium, pyvirtualdisplay
   * Note: You can install these via pip3.
-* Applications:       Xvfb (X virtual framebuffer, used by pyvirtualdisplay), Mozilla geckodriver
+* Applications:       Firefox, Mozilla Geckodriver, Xvfb (X virtual framebuffer, used by pyvirtualdisplay)
-  * Note: If you are running ubuntu, you can install Xvfb via apt.
+  * Note: If you are running ubuntu, you can install Firefox and Xvfb via apt.
   * Note: geckodriver can be installed from here: https://github.com/mozilla/geckodriver/releases

 NOTES: